Orlando, Florida — When a commissioner’s aide was arrested, she immediately dropped her employer’s name then played the race card.

 Reaves immediately obtained an attorney and alleged she was “seriously abused” by Orlando Police in a holding cell.
-She alleges she was slammed up against the wall.
-Her attorney fired back at the police department and stated she would immediately file a complaint.
+She claimed she was slammed up against the wall.

 An Orlando Police station holding cell video camera captured the entire incident.

-Despite Reaves being told about the camera while she was in the holding cell (which was also recorded), she was so intoxicated she didn’t remember.
+Officials said despite Reaves being told about the camera (which was also recorded), she was so intoxicated she didn’t remember.

 Her charges started out as trespassing and disorderly intoxication, which are misdemeanors, but she ended up with additional charges of battery on a law enforcement officer.

-One of the paramedics said she was exaggerating and called her a very poor actor.
+One of the paramedics said Reaves was exaggerating and called her a very poor actress.

-After seeing the video, Reaves attorney now refuses to comment.
+After seeing the video, Reaves’ attorney refused to comment.

 Reaves was charged with Trespassing, Disorderly Intoxication (M), and Battery on a Law Enforcement Officer (F).